thorgus-services/ctxfy/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes following our architectural principles
 4. Write tests for your changes using TDD
-5. Run all tests to ensure nothing is broken: `poetry run pytest`
+5. Run all tests to ensure MCP protocol compliance: `poetry run pytest`
 6. Commit your changes (`git commit -m 'Add some amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request